pusher/pusher-http-ruby/README.md

 Pusher.default_client.sync_http_client.ssl_config.verify_mode = OpenSSL::SSL::VERIFY_NONE
 ```

-## Interacting with the Pusher service
+## Interacting with the Pusher Channels service

 The Pusher gem contains a number of helpers for interacting with the service.
 As a general rule, the library adheres to a set of conventions that we have aimed to make universal.